 We did our research and read reviews about the food at Jade Mountain Resort before we were visiting so we knew it would be delicious.
 However, what we experienced blew us completely out of the water!

 Jade Mountain itself has one main restaurant called the Jade Mountain Club.
 The Club serves breakfast, lunch, and dinner, and is one of the nicest places to have dinner in the area.
 Meals here are typically elaborate and multiple courses with all the wine you could want.

 Jade Mountain Resort guests also have Suite Service at any time which we definitely made use of multiple times while staying here.

 A lot of the food is homegrown at Jade Mountain’s very own garden, while the items they can’t grow are typically sourced locally to benefit the community.

 Guests at Jade Mountain also have full access to Anse Chastanet restaurants, which is their sister property down the mountain.
 Anse Chastanet has more than five restaurants to choose from and most are beach front.
 It’s great to have the best of both worlds here.

-I should also note that all the food, wine, beer, and cocktails you could possibly want are included in the all-inclusive plane at Jade Mountain.
-However, it’s also possible to book plans without alcohol or half board meal plans OR just book breakfast only and eat the rest of your meals in town if you really prefer.
-I would suggest at least going with a half board option as I think it would be too much of a pain to always have to leave the resort for food.
+I should also note that all the food, wine, beer, and cocktails you could want are included in the all-inclusive plan at Jade Mountain Resort.
+However, it’s also possible to book plans without alcohol or half board meal plans OR book breakfast only and eat the rest of your meals in town if you really prefer.
+I would suggest going with a half board option as I think it would be too much of pain always to have to leave the resort for food.
 It’s at least a 15-minute drive to town from here.

 Just like everything else at this well reviewed all inclusive resort, the staff at Jade Mountain resort never disappointed.
 At all times the staff was courteous, prompt, and so helpful and polite.
 I loved seeing their smiling faces every day.